mydehq/MyCTL/README.md

   <h1>MyCTL</h1>
   <p><b>A powerful CLI to control your Linux Desktop</b></p>

 MyCTL is a cli tool that provides a unified way to control common Linux desktop operations.
-While it integrates seamlessly with the MyDE desktop environment, MyCTL works independently on any Linux system.
+While it integrates with the MyDE desktop environment, MyCTL works independently on any Linux system.

 </div>